joehart2001/nanoboost/README.md

 This repository is organized to facilitate reproducibility and understanding of the NanoBoost methodology:

-- `notebooks/` - Jupyter notebooks demonstrating the analysis and model building process
 - `scripts/` - Python scripts for data processing and model training
-- `data/` - Sample data and datasets (if applicable)
-- `models/` - Trained models and model configurations
-- `results/` - Output results and figures

 ## Getting Started